 2. Principal does hereby appoint Agent as its authorized agent for the limited purpose of (select one or more of the following):

-A. Communicating with and receiving operational voice communications from ERCOT over the ERCOT Wide Area Network (WAN), including, without limitation, receiving and discussing Dispatch Instructions;
+A. Communicating with and receiving operational voice communications from ERCOT over the ERCOT Wide Area Network (WAN) for the QSE and its sub-QSEs, including, without limitation, receiving and discussing Dispatch Instructions.
+(Note that a QSE and all of its sub-QSEs may only have one common agent for the purpose of operational voice communications with ERCOT over the ERCOT WAN);

-B. Exchanging Inter-Control Center Communications Protocol (ICCP) data with ERCOT over the ERCOT WAN; and/or
+B. Exchanging Inter-Control Center Communications Protocol (ICCP) data with ERCOT over the ERCOT WAN for the QSE and/or its sub-QSEs as indicated below:

+Name of QSE DUNS Number

+Name of Sub-QSE DUNS Number

+Name of Sub-QSE DUNS Number

+Name of Sub-QSE DUNS Number

+Name of Sub-QSE DUNS Number; and/or

-C. Exchanging Extensible Markup Language (XML) data with ERCOT over the ERCOT WAN.
+C. Exchanging Extensible Markup Language (XML) data with ERCOT over the ERCOT WAN for the QSE and/or its sub-QSEs as indicated below:

+Name of QSE DUNS Number

+Name of Sub-QSE DUNS Number

+Name of Sub-QSE DUNS Number

+Name of Sub-QSE DUNS Number

+Name of Sub-QSE DUNS Number.

 3. Agent does hereby accept the appointment as the limited agent for Principal, solely for the purposes described in paragraph 2, above.